auth0/docs/articles/appliance/admin/rate-limiting.md

 ---
-name: Rate Limiting in the Appliance
+title: Rate Limiting in the PSaaS Appliance
 description: How to enable, configure, and test for rate limiting in the Appliance
 ---
-# Appliance: Rate Limiting
+# PSaaS Appliance: Rate Limiting

-Beginning with Appliance build `6576`, rate limits for API endpoints can be enabled and configured in the Dashboard.
-Rate limiting in the Appliance is done using [limitd](https://github.com/limitd/limitd#buckets).
+Beginning with PSaaS Appliance build `6576`, rate limits for API endpoints can be enabled and configured in the Dashboard.
+Rate limiting in the PSaaS Appliance is done using [limitd](https://github.com/limitd/limitd#buckets).

 ## Enable and Configure Rate Limiting

-In the Appliance Dashboard, go to **Rate Limiting**.
+In the PSaaS Appliance Dashboard, go to **Rate Limiting**.

 ![](/media/articles/appliance/admin/rate-limiting-1.png)